dujiangsu/Awesome-MLSys/README.md

 ## Contribution
 Welcome contribution!
 Share your reading experience!
 1. Create an issue in this repository.
-The issue can be paper suggestion, paper discussion, and anything else.
+(The issue can be paper suggestion, paper discussion, and anything else)
 2. Provide your understanding and opinion on the paper or project.
 3. Suggest the major label and sub-labels.